Me & My

-Me & My is a Danish Eurodance duo formed by sisters Susanne Georgi (born 27 July 1976) and Pernille Georgi (born 24 July 1974).
+Me & My is a Danish Eurodance duo, formed by sisters Susanne Georgi (born 27 July 1976) and Pernille Georgi (born 24 July 1974) in 1995 in Kolding.
+The debut album Me & My has sold more than 2 million copies, and the debut single Dub-I-Dub more than 1 million copies in total.
+Me & My was best-selling artist of the year in Japan back then.
 They are best known for their first international hit song "Dub-I-Dub" (1995), which has been featured on many compilations including the Dancemania series albums.